Heinrichs Of Halbstadt

 Some general impressions from the book: #

 The book provides a stark contrast on how children were raised then and now, portraying generational shifts and lasting legacies.
 As the African saying goes: “It takes a whole village to raise a child”, the Heinrichs families lived in close proximity supporting each other.
-Unfortunately, many prestigious or religious institutions demonstrate that a whole society can turn a blind eye to the abuse of children.

 The Heinrichs clan arrived in Canada in the second wave of migrations from Russia in the mid 1870’s.
 The first wave, our paternal side, consisted of landless farm workers, while the second ones, after hearing about promising conditions, consisted of wealthier landowners.
 Desperate to inhabit the Western plains of Canada to dilute the French population, and ward off the Americans by plantation, the Canadian authorities lured emigres, with generous inducements, from Europe and Asia.
 As Bismarck opined; “The sewers of Europe were drained to fill the plains of North America”.